BETTER THAN HAPPY – Episode 227

 Let’s talk about our false pleasures.
 If I am feeling discouraged, and I turn to food for a distraction, I will be distracted, right?
 But, because it is a false pleasure, I will return to my happiness set point – discouragement.
-And that may not be my long-term set point.
-I might not be a discouraged person.
-But, at that moment, that short-term set point will only be lifted for a second, with that false pleasure.
+At the moment I’m eating food for distraction, that short-term set point will be lifted, but only for that moment, right?
+Because it’s a false pleasure.

 To change my happiness set point, it will take real life “pleasure”.

-“The way to first of all increase your happiness set point but also just to live a more extraordinary life in general, is to be comfortable with the discomfort of being outside your happiness set point.”
+“The way to increase your happiness set point but also just to live a more extraordinary life in general, is to be comfortable with the discomfort of being outside your happiness set point.”

 What is my happiness set point right now?
 Could I be comfortable being outside of that zone?
 Could I be comfortable with more happiness?
 Could I be comfortable with less, at times?
 Instead of buffering with these false pleasures, could I allow myself to feel uncomfortable, in pursuit of a real pleasure?

 “If you’re willing to sit in the discomfort of it (and not buffer with false pleasures), and to know that it’s fine and you’re perfectly capable of some negative emotion, and know that it might be helping you to get to where you want to go in your life, then that is the way you achieve goals.
 That is the way you create a more extraordinary life!”